 Petula got her start writing erotica when she was published in New York Times bestselling author Zane’s erotica anthology “Caramel Flava.”
 Petula served as publishing editor for Mic Life Magazine and editor-in-chief for Speakerbox Magazine, online publications covering the underground entertainment scene in the Baltimore Metropolitan area.
 Petula branched out into freelance writing and editing, and she has worked on numerous manuscripts for authors.
 She has been a contributing writer for Baltimore’s former alternative weekly City Paper, The Afro-American Newspapers (Baltimore and DC Editions), and Baltimore Magazine.
 She has also worked as an editorial assistant at a Simon and Schuster publishing imprint.
 Petula has performed poetry and storytelling with her band “Luvstruck” to audiences in Baltimore and up and down the East Coast.
 She can often be found performing or speaking at various signature Baltimore events like Stoop Storytelling, Charm City Kitty Club, Artscape, Poetry Out Loud, or The Baltimore Book Festival.
 Or you can find her teaching other artists about harnessing their passions at Arts Lab.
 Petula loves the behind-the-scenes part of live production work just as much as being in front of audiences, and she has also branched out into event direction and production, event curation, arts administration, and artist booking.
 She has curated, directed, and produced shows at most major venues in Baltimore from Creative Alliance to The Motor House, and has worked with numerous Baltimore-based performers like The 5th L, Navasha Daya, Eze Jackson, Joyce Scott, Jonathan Gilmore, and others.
 Some may remember her from the popular "Bmore Hip Hop Karaoke" monthly event.
 These days you can find her speaking at various events about her book, "She's Such A Bright Girl: An American Story" - a memoir that won an honorable mention at the North Street Books Prize for creative non-fiction.
 Click here to read their review of her work.
 She also continues to publish erotica under various pseudonyms.

 In addition to her writing, Petula wears many other hats.
 She works in professional development in the non-profit sector with expertise in everything from grant writing and relationship management to strategic planning and stewardship.
 She also has extensive communications experience.
 She is the Director of Community Engagement for the Baltimore Rock Opera Society, where she produced a series of virtual concerts entitled "Rock Opera 101" in the summer of 2020 while COVID-19 shut down many such creative endeavors.
 These shows highlighted the Black creators who significantly contributed to the evolution of rock music and rock musical theater - creators who often are left out of the telling of the history of these art forms.
-In the fall of 2021, she will be producing another series of shows called Hip Hop Albums That Rock - three shows spotlighting three classic hip hop albums - The Score, Aquemini, and To Pimp A Butterfly.
+In the fall of 2021, she will be producing another series of shows called Hip Hop Albums That Rock - three shows spotlighting three classic hip hop albums from The Fugees, Outkast, and Kendrick Lamar.

 To contact Petula for bookings or additional information, please email firstname.lastname@example.org